Tonga6/GitHub-API-Visualisation/README.md

 I chose language ratios and collaborator distribution as what I would visualise from the GitHub API because I think it provides an insight on the user's programming preferences and experiences.

-Language breakdown of each repository reveals both a user's diversity and expertise in given languages, while visualising the collaborators associated with each repository and how each has contributed provides an insight into what sort of work environments a user is exposed to.
+Language breakdown of each repository reveals both a user's diversity and expertise in given languages.

+Visualising the collaborators associated with each repository and how each has contributed provides an insight into what sort of work environments a user is exposed to.
 For example, if the user has experience working with large teams or by themselves.